Friday, April 5th, 2019

 1900 Building, 1900 Shawnee Mission Parkway, Mission Woods, Kansas 66205

 The “Park ICM Masters in Concert Series” continues with Professor Daniel Veis and Helena Veisova in Concert.
-Daniel and Helena’s program includes works by Beethoven, Schumann, Martinu and Dvorak, and will be held in the Rose Theater of the 1900 Building, Mission Woods, Kansas.
+Daniel and Helena’s program includes works by Beethoven, Debussy, Martinu and Dvorak, and will be held in the Rose Theater of the 1900 Building, Mission Woods, Kansas.

 Daniel Veis has been widely recognized as “the finest Czech cellist” since winning the Silver Medal at the prestigious 1978 Tchaikovsky International Competition in Moscow.
 Prior to winning the Tchaikovsky, he won the First Prize at the 1976 Prague Spring International Competition.
 He started his musical studies in his native Prague, after which he proceeded to the Moscow Conservatory furthering his studies with the famous Natalia Shakhovskaya, graduating with full distinction.
 Since 1979 he has performed regularly as a soloist with many major orchestras in such respected venues as Avery Fisher Hall NY, Royal Albert Hall London, Orchard Hall Tokyo, Auditori de Barcelona, Auditorio de Madrid, and numerous others.
 He has worked with world famous conductors, namely, Sir Charles Mackerras, S. Baudo, Y.P.
 Tortelier, G. Delogu, J.P.
 Saraste and V. Gergiev.
 In addition to his solo career he is also a member of the Rosamunde Trio, an ensemble of international repute, together with British pianist Martino Tirimo and violinist Ben Sayevich.
 He plays a Joseph Cavaleri instrument, Genoa, 1740.
 Daniel joined the faculty at Park University in 2010.